CongducPham/PRIMA-Intel-IrriS/Arduino/README.md

 The `Arduino_LoRa_SX12XX_Ping_OLED.ino` code is a simple Field Tester tool that can be flashed on a dedicated device to perform field coverage tests.
 This dedicated device can be built very similarly to an INTEL-IRRIS sensor device.

-The Field Tester device will send every 120s a `Confirmed Data Up` LoRaWAN packet to the INTEL-IRRIS WaziGate gateway to request a downlink acknowledgment packet.
+The Field Tester device will send every 30s a `Confirmed Data Up` LoRaWAN packet to the INTEL-IRRIS WaziGate gateway to request a downlink acknowledgment packet.
+The WaziGate gateway does not need to be connected to Internet as the embedded ChirpStack Network Server will manage the downlink transmission.
 If the device receives such acknowledgement it would indicate that the uplink packet has been successfully received by the INTEL-IRRIS WaziGate.
 When deploying INTEL-IRRIS soil humidity sensor devices, the Field Tester device is useful to determine whether the device can reach the gateway, without having to check on the gateway itself.

-The Field Tester device supports a small OLED screen that will indicate if the downlink acknowledgment packet has been received by the field tester device or not.
+The Field Tester device supports a small OLED screen that will indicate if the downlink acknowledgment packet has been received by the Field Tester device or not.

 <img src="https://github.com/CongducPham/PRIMA-Intel-IrriS/blob/main/images/field-tester-oled.JPG" width="400">